Elevated blood pressure and risk of aortic valve disease: a cohort analysis of 5.4 million UK adults

 The George Institute for Global Health received funding from the Oxford Martin School from 2010 - 2017.
-Although funding of the programme has finished, 3 of its Directors; Professor Terry Dwyer, Professor Stephen MacMahon and Professor Robyn Norton, remain actively involved with the School as Oxford Martin Senior Fellows, and the 4th, Professor Kazem Rahimi remains as Director of the Oxford Martin Programme on Deep Medicine
+Although funding of the programme has finished, Professor Kazem Rahimi remains as Lead Researcher of the Oxford Martin Programme on Deep Medicine.

 We are dedicated to the formulation, evaluation and implementation of innovative strategies for managing the healthcare challenges facing the world in the 21st century.